Gulf Coast Ecosystem Restoration Council Comprehensive Plan Component

 Applicant Eligibility

 Funds are available to State and local governments, Tribes, colleges and universities, and other public or nonprofit organizations.
-Awards will be made noncompetitively or competitively based on the authority for the award and EPA procedures.
-Competitive awards will be made in accordance with EPA policies and procedures for competitive awards.
 For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Funded Priorities List and Agency policy.

 Beneficiary Eligibility